What Do Property Management Companies Do? (And How to Vet Them)

 Do the property management companies have a thorough understanding of your local area?

-When vetting property management companies, they must have an understanding of your local area.
+When vetting property management companies, they must understand your local area.
 Familiarity with your region will help them to be better prepared.
-Is this a location where graffiti is common, requiring regular clean up?
+Is this a location where graffiti is common, requiring regular cleanup?
 Does the parking make it difficult for renters to access their units?
 Do they have established relationships with local companies who can assist with maintenance and/or renovations?
 These are all crucial factors that your property management company.

 Can the property management company handle the financial aspects of your investment?

 Find out whether the property management company has the corporate infrastructure to handle the financial aspects of management.
 Usually, property managers are required to oversee the collection of rent, the purchase of incidental or ordinary expenditures, and any emergency payments that may crop up.
-Thorough and clear documentation is key to informing you of the decisions they make.
-Similarly, you have to trust that they will make financial choices that you can both accept.
+Thorough and clear documentation is key to informing you of their decisions.
+Similarly, you must trust that they will make financial choices you can both accept.

 An investment property should make you a profit without your need to continually work on it.
-That’s why you must find a team that will manage the day-to-day tasks without adding more to your plate.
+That’s why you must find a team to manage the day-to-day tasks without adding more to your plate.

 Looking for a property management company in Columbus, Ohio or throughout Central Ohio?

 In Columbus, property management companies may make many promises, but none can anticipate your needs quite like The Robert Weiler Company.
-Since 1938, our experienced professionals have been providing top-notch commercial real estate services – from appraisal and brokerage to property management services.
+Since 1938, our experienced professionals have provided top-notch commercial real estate services – from appraisal and brokerage to property management services.
 In addition to servicing Columbus, Ohio, we also manage properties throughout Central Ohio.
-Our current portfolio consists of commercial and residential properties and totals more than one million square feet.
+Our current portfolio comprises commercial and residential properties and totals over one million square feet.
 Whether you need legal assistance, help with tenant management, or building management, we are your go-to team.